Discovering equations from data: symbolic regression in dynamical systems: Introduction

-Exploring the proposal by \cite{zheng2018unified} for the relaxed sparse regularized regression, or SINDy-SR3, \cite{champion2020unified} presented a sparse optimization framework capable of learning parsimonious models of dynamic systems from data, a formulation that aims to discover the equations of a dynamic system through data and by selecting relevant terms from an array of possible functions.
-This proposal of a comprehensive framework of symbolic regression models, driven by time series data, resulted in the ``sparse identification of non linear dynamics" regression package in Python, also known as PySINDy, which also encompasses various optimizers and necessary tools for the functioning of the algorithm. \cite{brunton2016discovering,brunton2016sparse, de2020pysindy,kaptanoglu2021pysindy}.
+Exploring the implementation of sparse regularized regression proposed by \citet{zheng2018unified}, \citet{champion2020unified} presented a sparse optimization framework capable of learning parsimonious models of dynamic systems from data, a formulation that aims to discover the equations of a dynamic system through data and by selecting relevant terms from an array of possible functions.
+This proposal of a comprehensive framework of symbolic regression models resulted in the ``sparse identification of non linear dynamics" regression package in Python, also known as PySINDy, which also encompasses various optimizers and necessary tools for the operation of the algorithm. \cite{brunton2016discovering,brunton2016sparse, de2020pysindy,kaptanoglu2021pysindy}.

 Symbolic regression can also benefit from neural network architectures, as first demonstrated by \citet{sahoo2018learning}.
-In their work, a method applied to a cart–pendulum system leveraged a neural network framework to identify functional relationships and generalize them from observed data to previously unexplored regions of the parameter space.

-Another contribution that combined neural networks with a set of physics-inspired techniques comes from \cite{udrescu2020ai}, which proposed a multidimensional recursive symbolic regression algorithm known as AI-Feynman.
-The approach was validated by effectively discovering all of the 100 selected equations from Feynman's lectures on physics \cite{Feynman_lectures_online}, and as a consequence was considered one of the best algorithms available to the investigation of physical systems, raising the interest in using symbolic regression algorithms in this field.
+Their work demonstrated that neural networks can learn functional forms in mechanical systems such as the cart–pendulum, generalizing beyond the observed parameter space.
+Later, \citet{udrescu2020ai} introduced AI-Feynman, a multidimensional recursive algorithm combining neural networks with physics-inspired techniques.
+The approach was validated by effectively discovering all of the 100 selected equations from Feynman's lectures on physics \cite{Feynman_lectures_online}, and as a consequence was considered one of the best algorithms available to investigate physical systems, consequently increasing interest of the scientific community in using SR algorithms in this field.